 With its lower interest rate and longer-term, a personal loan will likely cost you less money than a payday loan in the long run.
 And some online personal loan lenders can process your application quickly and even get you the money you need in a matter of days.

-Your repayment timeline may probably be much less stressful if you opt for a personal loan rather than a payday loan.
-Personal loans come with the option of longer terms — a few years instead of a few months.
+Your repayment timeline could also be less stressful if you opt for a personal loan rather than a payday loan.
+Personal loans come with the option of longer terms — a few years, for example, instead of a few months.

 And because you can pay your loan off over a longer-term, your monthly payments might be more manageable than a payday loan.
 There also tend to be fewer fees attached to personal loans, and you might be able to borrow more because personal loans have higher loan maximums.